Vamo V5 – Variable Voltage/Variable Wattage APV

 Vapour / Flavour

 The Vamo V5 kit i purchased didn’t come with any clearomizer so I used an iClear 30B for this review.
 There are of course kits that include all you need to get started if you do need to go that route.

 The iClear 30B was giving me some mixed results at first with flooding/leaking issues but replacing the coil head sorted most of these problems.

 In between these issues though it does work well and with the Vamo I was getting some great results.

-Both the voltage and wattage options are fluid to use and with the Mrs Lord & Co Druide e-liquid I am using provides some great results.
+Both the voltage and wattage options are fluid to use and with the Apollo Boss e-liquid I am using provides some great results.
 I tend to use the wattage function for ease of use when I have the option and for me the best results for this e-liquid lay between 7.5W and 9W.

-For those new to using this type of vape device you will find certain flavors of e-liquid will produce different results based on the wattage or voltage you choose.
+For those new to using this type of vape mod you will find certain flavors of e-liquid will produce different results based on the wattage or voltage you choose.
 As a general rule of thumb you will find the lower the V/W, the cooler the vape and less vapor will be produced.

 The higher you go the warmer the vape and the vapor volume will increase.
 The higher end of the scale will also cause a burnt taste with some e-liquids as the coils are getting hotter.
 It’s really all about experimenting until you find your sweet spot, mine is usually around the 8-9W range.

 Overall – The flavors and vapor volume when the Vamo V5 is paired with the iClear 30B worked well.
 I have however had problems with the iClear 30B with leaking so wouldn’t recommend buying this clearomizer if it is an option.

 Overall – Or For those that Skip to the end!

 The results when pairing the Vamo V5 and the iClear 30B were good and pairing with the Aerotank provided fantastic results, plenty of flavor and vapor production.

 So If you are looking for a VV/VW APV then I would say this is a great option.